 Entrance to the Cave of Agia Sofia

-Explore the 4 million-year-old Cave of Agia Sofia, located 3.5 km far from Mylopotamos.
-It covers 2.000 sqm of ten chambers with impressive stalactites and stalagmites in beautiful red shades.
+Explore the 4 million-year-old Cave of Agia Sofia, located 3.5 km away from Mylopotamos.
+It covers 2,000 sqm of ten chambers with impressive stalactites and stalagmites in beautiful red shades.

 Agia Sofia Cave and a Lake Inside in Kythira Island Greece.